Charles O. Hobaugh: NASA career

 Selected by NASA in April 1996, Hobaugh reported to the Johnson Space Center in August 1996.
 He completed two years of training and evaluation, and was qualified for flight assignment as a pilot.
 Hobaugh was initially assigned technical duties in the Astronaut Office Spacecraft Systems/Operations Branch.
 Projects included Landing and Rollout, evaluator in the Shuttle Avionics Integration Laboratory (SAIL), Advanced Projects, Multifunction Electronics Display Enhancements, Advanced and Upgrade, Rendezvous and Close Proximity Operations and Visiting Vehicles prior to his first flight assignment.
 Most recently, he served as Capsule Communicator, working in the Mission Control Center as the voice to the crew.

 Hobaugh was the launch and reentry and landing CAPCOM for the STS-107 mission in 2003, on which the Space Shuttle Columbia was destroyed on reentry.
 He spoke the words "Columbia, Houston.
 UHF Comm Check" several times after Mission Control had lost contact with Columbia.

 STS-104

-Hobaugh flew as the pilot of STS-104 (July 12–24, 2001).
+Hobaugh flew as the pilot of STS-104 (Atlantis) (July 12–24, 2001).
 This mission was the tenth mission to the International Space Station (ISS).
 During the 13-day flight the crew conducted joint operations with the Expedition 2 crew and performed three spacewalks to install the Quest Joint Airlock and to outfit it with four high-pressure gas tanks.
 The mission was accomplished in 200 Earth orbits, traveling 5.3 million miles in 306 hours and 35 minutes.

 STS-118

-He flew as pilot on STS-118 in August 2007 for 13 days.
+He flew as pilot on STS-118 (Endeavour) in August 2007 for 13 days.
+This was the first flight of Shuttle Endeavour since the Columbia Disaster (its previous flight was the last flight before the Columbia Disaster, STS-113).
+The STS-118 mission delivered and assembled the starboard S5 truss segment of the International Space Station, as well as External Stowage Platform 3, (ESP-3) and a replacement Control Moment Gyroscope (CMG).
+The mission was also the final flight to include the Spacehab Logistics Single Module.

 STS-129

 Hobaugh served as commander on the STS-129 mission aboard for 10 days in November 2009.
+It was the last Shuttle mission of the first decade of the 2000s.
+STS-129 focused on staging spare components outside the station.
+The 11-day flight included three spacewalks.
+The payload bay carried two large ExPRESS Logistics Carriers holding two spare gyroscopes, two nitrogen tank assemblies, two pump modules, an ammonia tank assembly, a spare latching end effector for the station's robotic arm, a spare trailing umbilical system for the Mobile Transporter, and a high-pressure gas tank.
+STS-129 was the first flight of an ExPRESS Logistics Carrier.